 So yeah.
 That post is a bit different to the one I shared.
 But as I’m reflecting over the last few months and thinking about all the life-changing, amazing moments I’ve had, I wanted to show people that it will get better.
 No matter how helpless you might feel.

 In my case it was a matter of taking control of my health and my life again.
 I’d had enough of feeling victim to my moods.
 A lot of people go on antidepressants but I did a lot of research and was able to mirror the same effects through a healthy diet and supplements.
-The supplements I use are Vitex and cod liver oil but do your own research first because the causes of depression are different for everyone.
 Once I had that sorted I was able to think clearly and change how I thought about my situation.
 I had more motivation to take care of myself, to exercise and to go out and meet people in my new city.
 And as time went on I felt better and better.

 I think the most important thing was that I focused only on each moment- not the next few days, weeks or even hours.
 Circumstances may make things easier/harder but ultimately it is mindset that will bring happiness.
-I haven’t felt depressed at all in 4 months and that’s a complete miracle after 10 years of monthly depressive episodes.
 In March I was completely at rock bottom but my life has changed so much in the last few months and I never could’ve predicted any of it.
 I’m so thankful for the fab people who helped me get through it.
 The new friends I made on my travels, and my friends and family who supported me from the other side of the world.
 I love you all.